The Wonder of India, Nepal and Bhutan

-Meeting and assistance on arrival and transfer to hotel.
+Look for the 3rd Rock Adventures sign upon arriving once you are through immigration”.
 Delhi, officially the National Capital Territory of Delhi, is the Capital territory of India.
 It has a population of about 11 million and a metropolitan population of about 16.3 million, making it the second most populous city and second most populous urban agglomeration in India.
 Such is the nature of urban expansion in Delhi that its growth has expanded beyond the NCT to incorporate towns in neighboring states and at its largest extent can count a population of about 25 million residents as of 2014.
 Delhi has been continuously inhabited since the 6th century BC.
 Through most of its history, Delhi has served as a capital of various kingdoms and empires.
 It has been captured, ransacked and rebuilt several times, particularly during the medieval period, and modern Delhi is a cluster of a number of cities spread across the metropolitan region.
-Overnight at Hotel Metropolitan (or Similar) D
+Overnight at Hotel City Star (or Similar) D

 DAY 02: DELHI (Sunday – October 22, 2017)